VHS23/VHSPublic3.0/README.md

 # Setup

 In order to setup download the Rootfs.dmg.
-You need to change this ot a read/write dmg by typing the following command,
+You need to change this to a read/write dmg by typing the following command,

 ```cd (folder with rootfs.dmg)```